Grating period (interval T)

 Measuring error due to lateral distance between the measuring system and the machining level.

-Yaw angle, pitch angle, roll angle, lateral shift, air gap
+Yaw angle, pitch angle, roll angle, displacement, gap tolerance

-Mounting tolerances of the encoder head relative to the scale.
+Mounting tolerances of the scanning head relative to the scale.